developersdigest/OpenAI_Function_Toolkit_And_Library/README.md

 # OpenAI Function Calling Toolkit and Function Library

-Welcome to the **OpenAI Function Calling Toolkit**, an open-source library developed by dev__digest.
+Welcome to the **OpenAI Function Calling Toolkit**, an open-source library developed by @developersdigest.
 This toolkit provides a collection of AI functions for natural language processing tasks, designed to be used with OpenAI's GPT-3.5 Turbo model.

 ## Video Tutorial

-To help you get started with the OpenAI Function Calling Toolkit, dev__digest has created a comprehensive video tutorial on the dev__digest YouTube channel.
+To help you get started with the OpenAI Function Calling Toolkit, I have created a  video tutorial on the @developersdigest YouTube channel.
 This tutorial covers the usage and capabilities of the toolkit, providing step-by-step guidance.

 [Watch the tutorial video](https://youtu.be/OMIuh2Xicg0)